mnentwig/forthytwo/README.md

 -- (advanced)flm.unpack and flm.pack: split (recombine) to exponent and mantissa.
 Mantissa is right-aligned (6 bits after sign bit are unused)
 -- (advanced)flm.unpackUp6: like flm.unpack but the mantissa is left-aligned in 32 bits (shifted up 6 bits)
--- (helper function)flm.rshiftArith (on signed integer type argument): Like core.rshift but MSB is padded with sign
+-- (helper function)flm.rshiftArith (on signed integer type argument): Like core.rshift but MSB is padded with sign -- Example: 0x00000040 is 1 (the rightmost 6 exponent bits form the number 0, the leftmost 26 bits form the signed number +1) -- 0 is by definition 0x00000000 (special case, since any exponent would be mathematically correct)

+Once the float library is included with >>>#include(myLibPath/flm.txt)<<<, the parser converts literal numbers with a decimal point as float e.g. 1.0 or 2.0e6 but not 2e6.
+This feature may be enabled manually with >>>#ENABLE_FLOAT_LITERALS<<<

 # known bugs
 - the forthytwo.exe exit code is not recognized by mingw "make", therefore the makefile will continue.
 Forthytwo.exe deletes all output files at startup, so the error should show later as a non-existing file.
+- obvious optimizations for smaller and faster code (single-opcode ALU+return, CALL+return => BRA) are not yet implemented

 # boot loader
 A minimal boot loader is included (164 bytes including UART get-/putChar)